JasonGibson274/Ramblin-Treks/backend/README.md

 2. __Port busy or failed to bind__

 This error means that another process is using the port that the container wants to connect to.
 Stop that process and then restart the container.

+__Opening an issue__

+If you would like to open an issue on the repository go [here](https://github.com/JasonGibson274/Ramblin-Treks/issues/new)